 It must also be documented in order to be able to demonstrate its basis.
 How relevant persons choose to document the additional elements of the broader customer risk assessment will need to be determined on a case by case basis.
 In some cases, it may be appropriate for the additional elements to be documented as part of the customer risk assessment file.
 In other cases, for example where an Introducer has introduced several customers, relevant persons may find it more helpful to have a centralised Introducer risk assessment file which is linked to the relevant customer files.
-If a relevant person chooses to complete centralised Introducer risk assessments these do not need to be updated every time a piece of new business is received from that Introducer.
-However, every customer risk assessment must include consideration of the Introducer risk assessment (e.g. is the piece of business received from the Introducer in line with expected business from them?).
+If a relevant person chooses to complete centralised Introducer risk assessment to be updated every time a piece of new business is received from that Introducer.
+However, every customer risk assessment (e.g. is the piece of business received from the Introducer in line with expected business from them?).